Q. How much water is required to get on a plane?

 A. You don’t need any water if you’re on a soft mud bottom, have enough engine torque to match your payload, and the prop can get a bite.
 If you are over a hard sand bottom, and have a flat narrow hull design, you can get on a plane with just a few inches of water.

-Q. What makes Swamp runner longtails different from "American" mud motors?
+Q. What makes Swamp runner longtails different from other mud motors?

 Q. What about parts and warranty?